Heavy Metals In Candy

 What Federal Agencies Say About Arsenic In Food

-The FDA acknowledges that toxic elements such as arsenic, lead, cadmium, and mercury can enter food from soil and water.
+The FDA recognizes that arsenic can enter food through soil and water.

 • Rapid development